By: T.J. Anania | Updated March 9, 2022

 Decarbing your hemp flower for CBD edibles: step by step.

 - Preheat your oven to 230 degrees F

 - Prepare a clean roasting pan.
 Line the bottom of the pan with parchment paper to make cleanup easier.

 - Spread out your CBD flower evenly in the roasting pan.

 - Cover the pan with tinfoil (not necessary, but helps cut down on smell and keeps the good terpenes in)

-- Warning: this part is quite pungent.
-Turn on your overhead exhaust— especially if you live in a shared space.
+- Bake at 230F for one hour.
+(Warning: this step is quite pungent.
+Turn on your overhead exhaust— especially if you live in a shared space.)

 - Your hemp flower is ready for infusion

 Do Use High-Quality Fats for CBD Edibles Infusion

 Using better ingredients means better food.
 The same is true for CBD edibles.
 If you want your CBD edibles to be effective and taste good, you should use high-quality fats like coconut oil, or butter from grass-fed cows.